rcazzara/seldovia/_people/Cleghorn_James_N.md

     WWII she served as a translator for the Soviet vessels that docked in Seward.

-- She and Edmund had 3 children, a son, Edmund A. Fondahn, Jr. and two daughters, Karen Fondahn Swartz and Margaret Fondahn Ollestad.
+- Maria and Edmund had 3 children, a son, Edmund A. Fondahn, Jr. and two daughters, Karen Fondahn Swartz and Margaret Fondahn Ollestad.
 Marie Xenia Cleghorn Fondahn listed her mother’s maiden name as Panfiloff in her Social Security papers.